acconeer/acconeer-python-exploration/docs/processing/parking.rst

 **Bottom plot:**
 Detection status (True or False) for sweeps in the last measurement sequence.
 This plot is cleared when a setting is changed or when data collection is restarted.
+Note that the first two results are false although there is a car above the sensor.
+Due to the exclusion of moving objects, the first :math:`K - 1` scans always get false detection results.
+Similarly, a newly parked car will not be detected during the first :math:`K - 1` scans immediately after it parked.

 Detailed description